 We particularly love the chapters “Higher Selfie”, all about radiating beauty from within, and “Stretching Instead of Reaching for Your Phone”.
 The book also includes entertaining anecdotes, advice for hitting roadblocks (very useful!) and some fantastic quotes from great thinkers.

-It’s great to read about mindfulness, different yoga practises to calm or the food the wellness set are ingesting, but if you’re looking for exactly where to find these in the capital, then this beautifully packaged where-to guide is the book for you.
+It’s great to read about mindfulness, different yoga practices to calm or the food the wellness set are ingesting, but if you’re looking for exactly where to find these in London, then this beautifully packaged where-to guide is the book for you.
 The city has an abundance of choice when it comes to wellness, but it’s often hard to filter down to what’s best.

 Believe it or not, breathing is something a lot of us aren’t doing right, even though we all do it around 600 million times in our life.
 If you’ve ever taken a yoga class and felt great after the relaxing breathing exercises, this book will tell you why and help you bring that feeling into your day-to-day life.